I tried 7 Captions AI alternatives: The best AI content tools of 2026

 1. eesel AI

 Okay, I’ll say it upfront: this is not a video editor.
 But if you’re a business owner looking at AI to make things run smoother, eesel AI is an alternative you should seriously consider.
 It automates your support content instead of your video content, which for many growing companies is a much bigger time-drain.
+I help build it, and after years of putting AI agents on live support queues, I've watched plenty of confident-sounding bots quietly give wrong answers, which is exactly why the product simulates every rollout against your historical tickets first.

-How it works: eesel AI connects to your help desk (like Zendesk or Freshdesk) and instantly starts learning from all your company knowledge, your Confluence pages, Google Docs, and even your team's past conversations.
+How it works: eesel AI connects to your help desk (like Zendesk or Freshdesk) and instantly starts learning from all your company knowledge: your Confluence pages, Google Docs, and even your team's past conversations.
 It then uses all that info to handle frontline support questions, picking up your brand voice and processes automatically.

 What I liked: